Curves on K3 surfaces: The main theorem: Reductions

 \end{Theorem}

-This, of course, implies the existence of infinitely many rational curves on every projective K3 surface in characteristic zero and settles the remaining cases from \cite{liliedtke, btrational} etc., see Section \ref{sec: existence}.
+This, of course, implies the existence of infinitely many rational curves on every projective K3 surface in characteristic zero and settles the remaining cases from \cite{liliedtke, btrational}, and so on (see Section \ref{sec: existence}).
 Note that for $g>0$ and $X$ a general K3, the above was also obtained by Nishinou \cite{nishinou}.

-We begin with an outline of our proof.
+\begin{specialproof}[Proof of Theorem \ref{thm: curves on complex k3}] We outline the proof and refer to the sections where each step is proved.

-\begin{enumerate} \item We reduce Theorem \ref{thm: curves on complex k3} to $g\le 1$. \item We prove the theorem for $g\le 1$ and Picard rank $\rho(X)$ odd.
+\begin{enumerate} \item In Corollary \ref{cor: gleq1 suffices}, we reduce the theorem to $g\le 1$. \item In Corollary \ref{cor:odd rank} we prove the theorem for $g\le 1$ and odd Picard rank $\rho(X)$.
 When $g=0$, this was proved in \cite{liliedtke} (or Theorem \ref{thm: ll} using regeneration).
 Here we carry over their argument to $g=1$.
-This is done in Proposition \ref{prop: elliptic curve K3 char p reduction} by applying Theorem \ref{thm: elliptic curve non-primitive class}. \item We note that Theorem \ref{thm: bt tayou} has already dealt with elliptic K3 surfaces and K3 surfaces with infinite automorphism groups. \item We deal with the remaining cases where $\rho(X) = 2, 4$ and $X$ is neither elliptic nor has infinitely many automorphisms.
-This step is quite involved and has two main ingredients: \begin{enumerate} \item a method (the {\em marked point trick}) to show that the degeneration of certain integral curves on generic K3 surfaces to a special K3 surface remains integral, \item the existence of rational curves on generic K3 surfaces of rank $2$ given by Theorem \ref{thm: nodal curves} and the existence of rational curves on generic K3 surfaces with certain rank $4$ Picard lattices given by Theorem \ref{thm: curves on complex k3 picard rank 4}. \end{enumerate} \end{enumerate}
+This is done in Proposition \ref{prop: elliptic curve K3 char p reduction} by applying Theorem \ref{thm: elliptic curve non-primitive class}. \item We note that Theorem \ref{thm: bt tayou} has already dealt with elliptic K3 surfaces and K3 surfaces with infinite automorphism groups. \item In Section \ref{sec: main theorem 2}, we deal with the remaining cases where $\rho(X) = 2, 4$ and $X$ is neither elliptic nor has infinitely many automorphisms.
+This step is quite involved and has two main ingredients: \begin{enumerate} \item a method (the {\em marked point trick}) to show that the degeneration of certain integral curves on generic K3 surfaces to a special K3 surface remains integral, \item the existence of rational curves on generic K3 surfaces of rank $2$ given by Theorem \ref{thm: appendix} and the existence of rational curves on generic K3 surfaces with certain rank $4$ Picard lattices given by Theorem \ref{thm: curves on complex k3 picard rank 4}. \end{enumerate} \end{enumerate} \end{specialproof}

 \begin{Remark} We note that we do not prove in general that there is a sequence of curves $C_n$ of geometric genus $g$ so that $C_n^2$ tends to infinity (which would imply $\lim_n H.C_n=\infty$ by the Hodge Index Theorem), so it could be that the arithmetic genus is actually bounded.
 Nevertheless, in some cases, e.g., $\rho\leq2$ and $g=0$, the proof does give this, and it would be interesting to establish whether this is true in general. \end{Remark}